 Starliner will allow for human activity in space

-Boeing is leveraging its experience in having a hand all of NASA's human-rated spacecraft to build their CST-100 Starliner.
+Boeing is leveraging its experience in having a hand in all of NASA's human-rated spacecraft to build the CST-100 Starliner.

-The capsule will carry seven people to and from the International Space Station.
-The company is also collaborating with Bigelow Aerospace to send crew to their B330 space stations in the 2020 time frame.
+The capsule is designed to carry seven people to and from the International Space Station.
+The company is also collaborating with Bigelow Aerospace to send crews to commercial space stations in the 2020s.

 Starliner is being developed as part of NASA's Commercial Crew Development program.
-It will be launched atop a United Launch Alliance Atlas V rocket and, as soon as it is developed, the Vulcan rocket.
+It will be launched atop a United Launch Alliance Atlas 5 rocket.